sams4566/battleships-game/README.md

   - The below diagram shows how I set out my project before I started coding.
 This allowed me to work out where to start and what the different parts of the game would be.
   - I started off the project by getting the name and board size as both of these variables would be filtered through to other functions.
   - I then created the boards so that I could then work on modifying them.
-  - The run_game function is the main function where all the other functions return back to.
-Having the ‘for’ loop in this function allowed the game to continue in a circular motion like the diagram below.
+  - The `run_game` function is the main function where all the other functions return back to.
+Having the `for` loop in this function allowed the game to continue in a circular motion like the diagram below.

 ![Data Model](https://github.com/sams4566/rock-paper-scissors-lizard-spock/blob/main/media/collecting-points.jpg)